VOLTTRON/volttron/docs/source/devguides/agent_development/Develop-Driver-Agent.rst

     MasterDriverAgent code.
 You may create the interface file anywhere that you would like and then create a symbolic link to the interface file in the interfaces directory.
-When the MasterDriverAgent is packed for distribution the a copy of the file represented by the symbolic link is packed into the agent wheel.
+When the MasterDriverAgent is packed for distribution a copy of the file represented by the symbolic link is packed into the agent wheel.
     See :ref:`Using Third Party Drivers <Using-Third-Party-Drivers>`